wpostma/JsonWebTokenSample/README.md

 4. Now we try to use that token, as an HTTP header and make a GET request to a "secured" asp.net mvc api.
    `http://localhost:54993/authorizetest/test  `

-5. Now we get this error:
+5. Originally  we would get this error, due to lack of signing credentials.

      Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerMiddleware:Information: Failed to validate the token eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJ1bmlxdWVfbmFtZSI6IlRFU1QiLCJuYmYiOjE0NjkxMDc0NzUsImV4cCI6MTQ2OTE5Mzg3NSwiaWF0IjoxNDY5MTA3NDc1LCJpc3MiOiJEVU1NWSIsImF1ZCI6IkRVTU1ZL3Jlc291cmNlcyJ9..